 The Black-adjust symbol

-The black-adjust symbol BLKADJ01 is to allow the Mariner to adjust the display for ambient illumination on the bridge of a ship An ECDIS must have the black-adjust symbol displayed whenever the mariner is adjusting the display (that is, depending on the technology of the display brilliance, brightness, contrast, etc), as required by clause 19.3.
+The black-adjust symbol BLKADJ01 is to allow the Mariner to adjust the display for ambient illumination on the bridge of a ship.
+An ECDIS must have the black-adjust symbol displayed whenever the mariner is adjusting the display (that is, depending on the technology of the display brilliance, brightness, contrast, etc), as required by clause 19.3.

 Dataset Management